 What Is the Chaga Mushroom?

-Chaga mushrooms grow wild in places like Siberia, northern Canada, Alaska, and some northern areas of the continental United States.
-What is chaga?
-Chaga (Inonotus obliquus) is a type of fungus mainly grows on the outside of birch trees in very cold climates.
-It also can be found on on beech, alder, chestnut, and hornbeam trees
+Chaga mushrooms (Inonotus obliquus) grow wild in places like Siberia, Northern Canada, Alaska and some northern areas of the continental United States.
+They are a type of fungus mainly grows on the outside of birch trees in very cold climates.

 What does chaga do for the body?
-Researchers have investigated chaga mushroom for its use in combating cancer for a very long time.
+Researchers have investigated it for its use in combating cancer for a very long time.
 Ironically, chaga mushroom is sometimes called a “tree cancer” because the presence of chaga fungus eventually kills its host tree.

 Two teaspoons of raw chaga chunks contain about: